compi1234/spchlab/lab06_classification/README.md

 #### TIMIT-3   GMM Training
+**Notebook: timit-3.ipynb**

-In TIMIT-3 we work with the whole TIMIT database and train and evaluate a number of different models
+In TIMIT-3 we work with the whole TIMIT database and train and evaluate a number of different models.
+To a large extent, this notebook is a continuation of TIMIT-1.
+However, by using much more data we can better evaluate real life performance, effect of database size, ...

 #### TIMIT-4   GMM vs DNN
+**Notebook: timit-4.ipynb**
 In this notebook we compare GMM and DNN frame based output for speech utterances.
+The latter part of the notebook contains test results; there is no need to run these again except for verification.

 #### GMM-M-F (DEMO):  Utterance Classification with GMMs